-Sharing Some Thoughts for a Happy and Healthy New Year
+Sharing Thoughts for a Happy & Healthy New Year

 Keep in mind, your self-image will bend over backwards to fulfill any label you put on yourself in 2019.

-Don’t wait for the New Year to make a resolution
+Don’t Wait for New Year’s to Make a Resolution

-It’ll be interesting to see which food trends stick in 2019.
-I’m rooting for the following:
+Several new food trends gained steam in 2019.
+It’ll be interesting to see which ones stick in 2020.
+I’m rooting for the following trends:

 For example, some people go vegan every day until dinner.
 Others go paleo during week, but not on weekends.
 Other people who eat mostly fish (or pescatarians) can go for the occasional steak or burger without feeling the shame.